Power Up Your Business Reach with

 Yes, you need to update the company’s stationery and letterheads after changing the registered office.

-To notify the MCA of the change in the registered office address, you must submit Form INC-22 through the MCA portal.
+To notify the MCA of the Change Registered Office address, you must submit Form INC-22 through the MCA portal.
 This form needs to be submitted with the relevant paperwork, such as proof of address and resolution.

 Penalties for non-compliance may result from failing to notify the MCA.
 If the correct procedures are not followed, the business may be subject to legal repercussions, which could include delays or failure to acknowledge the change.